|

-China standards are divided into 5 main categories : national, industrial, local or regional, company and association standards.
+China standards are divided into 5 main categories: national, industrial, local, regional, or company and association standards.

-National standards (referred as GB or 国标) can be mandatory with technical regulations or voluntary.
+National standards (referred as GB or 国标) can be either mandatory with technical regulations or voluntary.
 In any case, these standards take precedence over all others.
 The article below presents their organization, particularities and evolution of their actuality.

 1. The supervising authorities for Chinese standards

-The Standardization Administration of China ( SAC) is the central agency for all activities related to the development and promulgation of national standards.
+• The Standardization Administration of China (SAC) is the central agency for all activities related to the development and promulgation of national standards.

-- The China National Certification and Accreditation Administration (CNCA) coordinates the mandatory certification and testing matters.
+• The China National Certification and Accreditation Administration (CNCA) coordinates the mandatory certification and testing matters.
 These include the formalities to conduct for the China Compulsory Certification (CCC) mark.
 CNCA is the main body responsible for overseeing conformity assessment policies.
 It supervises the work of the National Accreditation Service for Conformity Assessment (CNAS).
 It accredits certification bodies, laboratories and inspection facilities.

-- Following a 2018 reorganization of most government agencies, SAC and CNCA are subagencies under the control of the State Administration of Market Regulation (SAMR).
+• Following a 2018 reorganization of most government agencies, SAC and CNCA are subagencies under the control of the State Administration of Market Regulation (SAMR).
 The latter is the administration that takes over the functions of the former AQSIQ.
 The latter acronym was short for General Administration of Quality Supervision, Inspection and Quarantine of the PRC (中华人民共和国国家质量监督检验检疫总局).

 2. What exporters need to remember before selling to China